 3. The Making of a Manager: What to Do When Everyone Looks to You by Julio Zhuo

 Employees at Apple regarded Steve Jobs as one of the most influential business managers of his time.
 Though Steve had an academic and professional background in building innovative devices, his leadership skills and the ability to leverage leadership and technology were propellants in his success with Apple Inc. To develop leadership prowess similar or even better than Jobs’, several pieces of training and books out there will make astute managers out of screen-staring geeks.
-An excellent example of such is Julio Zhuo’s The Making of a Manager.
+An excellent example is Julio Zhuo’s The Making of a Manager.